Codecademy/docs/content/javascript/concepts/dates/terms/getMilliseconds/getMilliseconds.md

 ---
 Title: '.getMilliseconds()'
-Description: 'Method of the Date object that returns the milliseconds of a date according to the local time.'
+Description: 'Returns the milliseconds of a date according to the local time.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'